ovh/docs/pages/platform/public-cloud/migrating_failover_ip/guide.en-gb.md

 ##

-- To start, go to the Failover IP section bellow Network in the left menu.
+- To start, click in the Failover IP section bellow Network in the left menu.
 Then, we can see that IP our failover IP is routed to server 1 and I want to redirect it towards server 2.

 ![](images/failover.png){.thumbnail}

-- Click on the 3 dots on the right of the failover IP and then on Modify the associated instance.
+Click on the 3 dots on the right of the failover IP and then on Modify the associated instance.

 ![](images/modify.png){.thumbnail}